shuboxio/shubox-site/src/jekyll/_posts/2019-03-19-the-new-shubox-js-library.md

      GitHub].

 4. **It is _open source_!** That's right.
 The Shubox TS code is all available and open at [our GitHub repo].
-As is this blog, [mind you].
+As is [this blog], mind you.
 Let us know over there if [there are any issues, comments, feature requests].
 5. There is more documentation -- a LOT more documentation.
 With the guts of [everything on GitHub] the barrier to